Gaetz/heaps-Basic/README.md

 ### Install Haxe language

-You need Haxe 4, get the last preview, or the full language if released: https://haxe.org/download/list/
+You need Haxe 4.

+Get the last preview, or the full language if released: https://haxe.org/download/list/